MQL vs SQL in 2026: How to Qualify B2B Leads and Fill Your Pipeline

 Reference Source: LXA Hub

-What exactly separates an MQL from an SQL?
+What is the difference between MQL and SQL?
 In simple terms, a Marketing Qualified Lead (MQL) is a lead that has shown some engagement or fit indicating potential interest – often identified by marketing’s efforts – but isn’t yet ready for direct sales contact.

 A Sales Qualified Lead (SQL) is a lead that sales has validated as ready for next steps (a meeting, a demo, a proposal).
 The distinction can vary across organizations, but the core idea is that an SQL is further along the funnel and closer to purchase intent than an MQL.

-It’s critical in 2025 to clearly define these terms for your organization.
-Surprisingly, many companies lack consensus here – only about 50% of companies have a formal definition of a “qualified lead” that marketing and sales both accept.
-Without clear definitions, marketing might label too many leads as “MQL” and toss them to sales, while sales might reject a large portion as unqualified.
+Getting this definition right inside your organization matters more than most teams realize.
+Only about 50% of companies have a formal, shared definition of a “qualified lead” that both marketing and sales accept.
+Without it, marketing labels too many contacts as MQLs and sends them to sales and sales rejects a large portion as unqualified noise.

 To illustrate the differences between an MQL and SQL, let’s compare some common attributes: